Terms & Conditions

 For participants who choose not to board the sweep van when asked, we will no longer accept liability for your welfare.
 At this point you will no longer be part of the race.

 1.5 Participant race numbers are specific personal identifiers and may not be passed on or sold to any other person.
 Sale or passing on of race numbers is strictly prohibited and will result in the disqualification and/or banning of any individuals involved from future events.
-We offer a transfer service to all runners, with a publicised transfer deadline available to view at https://www.porthcawl10k.co.uk/transferring-your-entry/.
+We offer a transfer service to all runners, with a transfer deadline advertised on the event website.

-1.6 Registrations will close on the registration deadline.
+1.6 Registrations will close on the registration deadline, which is publicised on the event website.
 There are no exceptions once the closing date has passed.
-The organisers reserve the right to change the date, which is available to view at https://www.porthcawl10k.co.uk/register/.
+The organisers reserve the right to change the date.

 1.7 Participants must not be under the influence of drugs or alcohol.